Model Spectrum

 3. Lorentz Model

 Note that this model is also applicable to data whose short-time correlations are not exponential, as long as the tail of the ACF decays exponentially.
-Such deviating short-time correlations will only affect the white noise level \(A\) and features in the PSD at higher frequencies, which will be ignored by STACIE.
+Such deviating short-time correlations will only affect the white noise level \(\hat{C}_0\) and features in the PSD at higher frequencies, which are ignored by STACIE.

 • The exponential correlation time and its uncertainty are computed.